 - perfect for birthday parties and it's loved by vegans and nonvegans alike!

-- Sugar - for sweetness.
-You can use any granulated sweetener that you wish, but the lighter the sugar the more white your cake will be.
+- Sugar – for sweetness.
+You can use any granulated sweetener that you wish, but the lighter the sugar the whiter your cake will be.
+Look for organic sugar to be sure that it’s vegan.

 - Baking Soda - to make the cake rise.